 - 2 scallions, minced

-- ⅓ cup dry white wine or vegetable broth, store-bought or homemade (page 182)
+- ⅓ cup of dry white wine or vegetable broth, store-bought or homemade

-- 2 teaspoons vegan butter, store-bought or homemade, chilled
+- 2 teaspoons of vegan butter, store-bought or homemade, chilled

 - Preheat the oven to 425°F. Lightly oil two large rimmed baking sheets or line them with parchment paper.

 - Place the cauliflower on a cutting board, cored-side down, and use a long serrated knife to cut it into ½-inch-thick slices, as if you were cutting a loaf of bread.
 Arrange the cauliflower slices in a single layer on the prepared baking sheets and brush with a little olive oil or spray with cooking spray and season with salt and pepper to taste.
 Roast the cauliflower until tender and nicely browned, 25 to 30 minutes, turning once with a large metal spatula about halfway through.

 - While the cauliflower is roasting, make the sauce.
 Heat 2 teaspoons of oil in a skillet over medium heat.
 Add the mushrooms and scallions and sauté for about 3 minutes, or until softened.
 Add the wine, lemon juice, and capers and cook, stirring, until the liquid reduces slightly.
 Just before serving, add the parsley, then stir in the butter to melt it into the sauce.